Duplicity (2009 film)

 Duplicity is a 2009 American romantic crime comedy film written and directed by Tony Gilroy, and starring Julia Roberts and Clive Owen.
-The plot follows two corporate spies with a romantic history who collaborate to carry out a complicated con.
+The non-linear narrative follows two corporate spies with a romantic history who collaborate to carry out a complicated con.
 The film was released on March 20, 2009.

 Plot

-Five years ago.
 Ray Koval, an MI6 agent, meets Claire Stenwick, a CIA officer, at a party in Dubai.
-He is unaware of her identity and attempts to seduce her.
-Claire drugs him and steals classified documents from him.
+Unaware of her identity, he attempts to seduce her, but she drugs him and steals his classified documents.